Percival Gull: Design and development

 The Percival Gull was the first aircraft of the Percival Aircraft Company, formed in 1932 by Edgar Percival and Lt.
 Cdr E.B.W.
 Leake.
-It was designed by Percival himself, and was strongly influenced by the Hendy 302, designed by Basil "Hendy" Henderson, that he had previously owned and raced.
+It was designed by Percival himself, and was strongly influenced by the Hendy 302, designed by Basil "Hendy" Henderson, which he had owned and raced.
 The new company did not have the facilities to build the Gull, so the prototype was produced by the British Aircraft Company of Maidstone, Kent, and the first 24 production machines were manufactured by Parnall Aircraft of Yate, Gloucestershire.
-In 1934, the Percival Aircraft Company moved to Gravesend Airport, Kent, where it built its own Gulls, with the last gull built at Percival's new Luton works.
+In 1934 the Percival Aircraft Company moved to Gravesend Airport, Kent, where it built its own Gulls, with the last Gull built at Percival's new Luton works.

 The Gull was a low-wing cantilever monoplane, constructed of wood with fabric covering.
-The wings tapered outwards in both thickness and chord, with dihedral outboard of the centre section.
+The wings tapered in both thickness and chord, with dihedral outboard of the centre section.
 They were constructed according to Basil Henderson's patent, and folded rearwards at the rear spar for storage.
 There were split flaps inboard.
-The fin and rudder were initially very similar to those of the Hendy 302, with a horn balance and a notable nick on the leading edge where that balance met the fin, but this was soon replaced by the final symmetric, elliptical and unbalanced arrangement.
-The horizontal surfaces were also rounded, and tail plane incidence was adjustable in flight for trim; the elevators were mounted on a common shaft.
+The fin and rudder were initially very similar to those of the Hendy 302, with a horn balance and a notable nick on the leading edge where that balance met the fin, but this was soon replaced by the final symmetrialc elliptical and unbalanced design.
+The horizontal surfaces were also rounded, and tailplane incidence was adjustable in flight for trim; the elevators were mounted on a common shaft.